 - The Helen Bader School of Social Welfare (HBSSW) began offering the TAC training in Milwaukee in June 2016.

 - In the future, we plan to develop training locations in other parts of Wisconsin to include practitioners from adjoining states.
-Upcoming 2018-2019 trainings in Madison and Kenosha TBA.

 - Download printable program description

 - TAC consists of 12 modules on various aspects of adoption practice.
 The trainings are in-person, approximately two Fridays per month

 - Modules 2-12

 Jan.
 31, 2020

 April 17, 2020

 May 1, 2020

 May 15, 2020